 Latin American Studies Certificate

-The certificate is open to undergraduate students, except those who are earning a major in international studies with an emphasis in Latin American studies.
-It also is open to individuals who hold University of Iowa bachelor's degrees and are not enrolled in graduate or professional degree programs.
+This certificate is open to undergraduate students, except those who are earning a major in international studies with a track in Latin American Studies or a minor in Latin American Studies, and to all individuals not enrolled in a graduate or professional degree program.

 Latin American Studies Minor

-Study abroad courses may be counted toward requirements for the certificate and the minor with prior approval by the LASP director.
-In cooperation with the Office for Study Abroad, LASP faculty members facilitate student participation in programs in many different Latin American countries.
+In cooperation with the Office for Study Abroad, Latin American Studies Program faculty members facilitate student participation in programs in many different Latin American countries.
 Programs range from intensive language study to group programs with a special focus.